 In the primary school years your child will enjoy testing out her physical abilities.
 She’ll get a lot of self-esteem from new physical achievements too.
-Here are play ideas to encourage her to keep moving.
+Here are play ideas to encourage your child to keep moving.

 Daily movement for school kids: why it’s important

 Children need lots of movement and physical activity every day.
 That’s because movement is vital for health and wellbeing.
 Moving strengthens muscles and bones and improves coordination.